Sravani-V0/guardian_ai/README.md

 # 🛡️ Guardian AI

-Guardian AI is an AI-powered safety and assistance mobile application designed to provide women with quick access to emergency support, location-based assistance, and intelligent safety features.
+Guardian AI is an AI-powered safety and assistance mobile application designed to provide users with quick access to emergency support, location-based assistance, and intelligent safety features.

 ## 📌 Features